Skip to content

 You can search and book flights via Flight search engines.
 The most popular search websites are:

-When using a search site to book your flights, always make sure you know what you pay for, what is included, and what is charged for extra for example luggage.
-Also make sure you know what your rights are, and what the conditions of your purchase are, for example, can you change your booking, what happens if the flight is cancelled?
+When using a search site to book your flights, always make sure you know what you pay for, what is included, and what is charged for extra, such as luggage.
+Also, make sure you know your rights and the conditions of your purchase.
+For example, can you change your booking, and what happens if the flight is cancelled?

 When booking through a booking site or agent, you will have to contact them and not the airline when there are issues with your flight, for example, cancellations.